alan-andrade/alan-andrade.github.io/_posts/2015-10-10-PhoenixIn10Minutes.markdown

    reponse with the second argument as the body.

 This controller is ready to answer requests and echo the parameters back.
-Let's connect it it the router.
+Let's connect it to the router.

 # Routes